YujiSODE/csvContour/README.md

 - rule: _R_(_V_<sub>1</sub>,_V_<sub>2</sub>,_V_<sub>3</sub>)

 ### Boundaries
-Boundary is regarded as a fault line when values of two areas differ.
+Boundary is regarded as a fault line when values of two areas much differ from each other.

 ## 3. Script
 ### Tcl